not-a-ethan/time-tracker/README.md

 # Time Tracker

-> 🚩 this project is still a Work In Progress and does not work.
+> 🚩 this project is still a Work In Progress and some things may not work.

-A time trackers built with Next.js and PostgreSQL.
+The MVP is done but still missing some featuers.
+See the issues tab for specifics.